 - an enlarging uterus late in pregnancy, which can slow stool movement

-Pregnant women are also prone to constipation because they tend to get less physical activity and usually take supplements that have links to constipation, such as calcium and iron.
+Pregnant people are also prone to constipation because they tend to get less physical activity and may take supplements that have links to constipation, such as calcium and iron.

-Lifestyle and dietary changes are common first-line remedies for constipation during pregnancy.
-However, if symptoms do not resolve with at-home care, pregnant women should talk with their doctor.
+Lifestyle and dietary changes are first-line remedies for constipation during pregnancy.
+However, if symptoms do not resolve with at-home care, people should talk with their doctor.

-Pregnant women should also talk with their doctor if they have been pooping less than three times weekly for a few weeks or are experiencing severe symptoms.
+Pregnant people should also talk with their doctor if they have been pooping less than three times weekly for a few weeks or are experiencing severe symptoms.

 Newborns with constipation always require medical attention.
-However, occasional, moderate constipation is not usually a cause for concern in children with otherwise normal bowel habits.
+However, occasional, moderate constipation is not usually a cause for concern in older children with otherwise typical bowel habits.

-It is important to note that constipation has a different definition for children: fewer than two bowel movements per week.
+It is important to note that constipation has a different definition for children: it is

-They should also seek medical care if the symptoms do not respond to at-home care, last more than 2 weeks, or occur alongside any of the following more serious symptoms:
+Knowing a child’s usual bowel habits makes it more obvious when symptoms may require medical attention.
+Seek medical care if the symptoms do not respond to home remedies, last more than 2 weeks, or occur alongside any of the following more serious

 - lumpy, dry, or hard stools